ColinKennedy/tk-config-default2-respawn/README.md

 Zero-config means that the pipeline should be able to be able to initialize, build, and run itself without user intervention.

-Where "Auto installation" meant to benefit artists, "Zero-config setup" is meant to benefit Pipeline TDs.
-Software deployment should be painless and (ideally) fast.
-This goal comes from the desire to make deployment simpler and relieve tired TDs of traditional, manual deployment processes and put power back in their hands.
+Where "Auto installation" is meant to benefit artists, "Zero-config setup" is meant to benefit Pipeline TDs.
+Software deployment should be painless and fast.
+This goal comes from the desire to relieve tired TDs of traditional, manual deployment processes and put power back in their hands.

 3. Distributable packages

 The software provided by this repository should run completely independently from what the user has installed locally on their system.

-Well-designed Rez packages promise this this functionality but the difference between Respawn and a traditional Rez setup is that the Rez packages can be bundled into Respawn directly or it can be referenced from a network location.
+Well-designed Rez packages promise this functionality but the difference between Respawn and a traditional Rez setup is that the Rez packages can be bundled into Respawn directly or it can be referenced from a network location.

-Respawn promises that its packages will remain self-contained in order to take full advantage of Rez but also allow those packages to be distributed as part of Pipeline Configurations.
+The packages can be deployed by Pipeline TDs from command-line or they can be automatically installed on-request by the artist.

 4. Single-description Rez packages

-Rez supports multiple build systems such as cmake and even comes with its own, called bez.
-The bez build system is an interesting option because it has a low barrier of entry.
-That said, bez is not feature-rich and its instructions tend to vary greatly per-package.
-Respawn aims to try to make bez more generic and easier to maintain.
+Rez supports multiple build systems such as cmake and custom build commands That said, setups tend to vary greatly per-OS and per-package.
+Respawn aims to try to share as much code as possible between packages and keep package descriptions generic.

 # Installation